-At present, the Ministry of Health has reported 4,450 confirmed cases of the virus in Ecuador, with 242 deaths reported.
-The majority (over two thirds) of these cases have been in the province of Guayas in the coastal region of the country, with the city of Guayaquil particularly affected.
+At present, the Ministry of Health has reported 63,245 confirmed cases of the virus in Ecuador, with 4,873 deaths.
+The majority of these cases have been in the province of Guayas in the coastal region of the country, with the city of Guayaquil particularly affected.

-In Quito and the province of Pichincha there have so far been 440 confirmed cases, the situation is calm, curfews are being respected, and people are adapting to life working from home.
+In Quito and the province of Pichincha there have been 9,191 total cases, the situation is calm, curfews are being respected, and people are adapting to life working from home.

-Cases are increasing in large numbers the past days, so we should all take extra precautions to avoid situations of risk or potential spread, and contact the 171 health line if you show any symptoms.
+We should all continue to take extra precautions to avoid situations of risk or potential spread, and contact the 171 health line if you show any symptoms.

 On 23rd March 2020, the first cases of the virus were recorded at the Galapagos Islands.
-There are currently 11 confirmed cases on Santa Cruz and San Cristobal Islands.
+There are currently 100 cases on Santa Cruz, San Cristobal and Isabela Islands.